Edgar0618/Financial-Insight-Extractor/README.md

      ```bash
      mongosh
      ```
-   - Once `mongosh` is running, connect to your project's database:
+   - Once `mongosh` is running, connect to our database:
      ```bash
      use("userDatabase")
      ```
-   - To view registered users without displaying their passwords or IDs, run:
+   - Example usage to view registered users:
      ```bash
      db.users.find({}, { password: 0, _id: 0 })
      ```

 ## Note

-- A `.gitignore` file has been created to ensure that `venv` and other non-essential files are not tracked by Git.
-You do not need to delete `venv` every time you push changes to the repository.
+- A `.gitignore` file has been created to ensure that `venv` and other  files are not tracked by our git pushes.